XIMAX, THE CITY OF MAGIC

 The Volkek-Oshra Orcs

 The Orcish Society of Enlightenment moves to the future site of Ximax on invitation of Ximan Xuran.
-They help to raise the city and move in with the rest, though it is a rocky start as any who have had experiences with orcs or orchish species do not think of those times fondly and are worried about what might happen.
-They are well liked for the muscle and magic they helped to lend in the city's building, though.
+They are hired to help construct the shield dome, and begin to build what would eventually become the City of Ximax.
+It is a rocky start, as many who had experiences with orcs or orcish species do not think of those times fondly and constantly are worried about what might happen.
+However, the orcs are well liked for the muscle and magic they help to lend in the city's building.

 Ximan Xuran discovers the Orb